Gordian III: Reign

 Due to Gordian's age, the imperial government was surrendered to the aristocratic families, who controlled the affairs of Rome through the Senate.
 In 240, Sabinianus revolted in the African province, but he was quickly defeated.
 In 241, Gordian was married to Furia Sabinia Tranquillina, daughter of the newly appointed praetorian prefect, Timesitheus.
-As chief of the Praetorian Guard and father in law of the Emperor, Timesitheus quickly became the de facto ruler of the Roman Empire.
+As chief of the Praetorian Guard and father-in-law of the Emperor, Timesitheus quickly became the de facto ruler of the Roman Empire.

 During Gordian's reign there were severe earthquakes, so severe that cities fell into the ground along with their inhabitants.
-In response to these earthquakes Gordian consulted the Sibylline books.
+In response to these earthquakes Gordian consulted the Sibylline Books.

 By the 3rd century, the Roman frontiers weakened against the Germanic tribes across the Rhine and Danube, and the Sassanid Empire across the Euphrates increased its own attacks.
 When the Sasanians under Shapur I invaded Mesopotamia, the young emperor opened the doors of the Temple of Janus for the last time in Roman history, and sent a large army to the East.
 The Sassanids were driven back over the Euphrates and defeated in the Battle of Resaena (243).
 The campaign was a success and Gordian, who had joined the army, was planning an invasion of the enemy's territory, when his father-in-law died in unclear circumstances.
 Without Timesitheus, the campaign, and the Emperor's security, were at risk.
-Due to the campaign's success, Gordian celebrated with a triumph and boasted about his achievements to the Senate.
+Due to the campaign's success, Gordian boasted about his achievements to the Senate.

-Gaius Julius Priscus and, later on, his own brother Marcus Julius Philippus, also known as Philip the Arab, stepped in at this moment as the new Praetorian Prefects Gordian would then start a second campaign.
+Gaius Julius Priscus and, later on, his own brother Marcus Julius Philippus, also known as Philip the Arab, stepped in at this moment as the new Praetorian Prefects.
+Gordian would then start a second campaign.
 Around February 244, the Sasanians fought back fiercely to halt the Roman advance to Ctesiphon.

-The eventual fate of Gordian after the battle is unclear.
-Sasanian sources claim that a battle occurred (Battle of Misiche) near modern Fallujah (Iraq) and resulted in a major Roman defeat and the death of Gordian III.
+The exact fate of Gordian is unclear, but he was most likely killed at the Battle of Misiche.
+An inscription erected by Shapur claims that a battle near modern Fallujah (Iraq) resulted in a major Roman defeat and the death of Gordian III, after which Philip bought peace for 500,000 dinars.
+Roman sources claim that the soldiers proclaimed Philip emperor, that he made peace with Shapur on "shameful" terms, and that Gordian died as the Roman forces departed for the west.
+Zonaras says that Gordian died after falling from his horse during a battle.
 One view holds that Gordian died at Zaitha, murdered by his frustrated army, while the role of Philip is unknown.
-Scholarly analyses suggest the Sasanian version, "while defective[,] is superior" to the Roman one.
+Scholarly analyses suggest the Sasanian version, "while defective[,] is superior" to the Roman one, which provides no explanation for why the victorious Roman army had to make peace on disadvantageous terms.

 The deposition of Gordian's body is also a matter of controversy.
 According to David S. Potter, Philip transferred the body of the deceased emperor to Rome and arranged for his deification.
 Edwell, Dodgeon, and Lieu state that Philip had Gordian buried at Zaitha after the campaign against the Sasanians had ended in failure.